KyranMerk/new-api/README.md

-My name is Kyran and im excited to start this.
+My name is Kyran Merkley.
+I love to fish, hike and go camping.